Codeatron5000/formla/README.md

       "The username was too long"
     ],
     "password": [
-      "The password is required",
+      "The password is required"
     ]
   }
 }
 ```

-You can change the status code it should look for with the `validationStatusCode` option.
+You can change the logic for discerning validation errors by overriding the
+`isValidationError` callback in the config.

 If you're server doesn't return validation errors in this format, you can pass a callback to the `formatErrorResponse`
 option which should return an object of the form data keys with their corresponding error messages as a string or an